Devolutions/doc/docs/content/en/rdm/user-interface/tray-icon.md

 ## Tray icon preferences

 The application options contain many settings that allows for customizing the system tray icon preferences.
 To change these, navigate to ***File – Options – User Interface – Trayicon/Taskbar***.
+{% endtabItem %}
+{% endtabs %}